hashicorp/serf/website/source/docs/commands/keys.html.markdown

   fail verification and be rejected.

 * `-list` - Ask all members in the cluster for a list of the keys they have installed.
-After gathering keys from all members, the results will be reduced to a single list and dumped to the console.
-This is useful to operators to ensure that there are no lingering keys on any members.
+After gathering keys from all members, the results will be returned in a summary showing each key and the number of members which have that key installed.
+This is useful to operators to ensure that a given key has been installed on or removed from all members.

 * `-rpc-addr` - Address to the RPC server of the agent you want to contact to send this command.
 If this isn't specified, the command will contact